cryptochap/cryptochap/README.md

 ### Hi there 👋🏾👋🏽👋🏽

-I'm a software developer, experienced in building web applications with focus on accessibility.
+I'm a software engineer, skilled in building web applications with focus on accessibility.

 I also work across bitcoin and lightning network, data processing and cloud development.